 However, it is recognized that the amount of Fluconazole that gets to the baby through breast milk is a lot less than the amount that can actually be given to your baby under the licence itself.

 It’s also important to be aware that the first dose that is given is usually a higher dose, and then twice a day, a lower dose for at least 10 to 14 days.

-So you may be wondering how you can prevent the spread of thrush?
+How can you prevent the spread of thrush?